Send a bot (Meet / Zoom / Teams)

 - Click Start ScribX.

 The bot joins within a few moments and appears in the participant list.
-Each capture uses about 1 credit — see Credits & usage.
+A captured meeting costs 1 credit per minute — see Credits & usage.

 Configure the capture (optional)